kwame-mintah/terraform-azure-ai-engineer-associate/README.md

 2. Plan your changes with `terragrunt plan` to see what changes will be made,
 3. If you're happy with the changes `terragrunt apply`.

+> **IMPORTANT**
+>
-Please note that `.tfstate` files are stored locally on your machine as no backend has been specified.
-If you would like to properly version control your state files, it is possible to use an S3 bucket to store these files.
+> Please note that `.tfstate` files are stored locally on your machine on first apply, an Azure Storage account is created as part of the Terraform.
-This will ensure anyone else other than you running a plan/apply will always be using the same state file.
+> However you will be required to migrate to it after the tfstate storage account has been created.
+Please see comments in `backend.tf` or any of the environment `terragrunt.hcl`.
+>

 ## Pre-Commit hooks